 Short answer

-Yes, Bali is safe enough for most travelers who behave like adults.
-Use sensible transport, take the ocean seriously, watch valuables, stay sharp around alcohol, and buy insurance that actually covers your plans.
+Yes, Bali is safe enough for most travelers who make sensible transport, ocean, alcohol and insurance decisions.
+Take the ocean seriously, watch valuables, stay sharp around alcohol, and buy insurance that actually covers your plans.

 The wrong answer is panic.
 The other wrong answer is “Bali is totally safe, relax.”
 Bali is a busy island with traffic, surf, nightlife, animals, volcanoes and rain.
 Most trips are fine.
 The bad ones often come from boring mistakes.